OldBot-Tibia-Bot/OldBot-Docs/cavebot/script_setup.md

 Well, I'm glad you finally learned how to spell it correctly.
 We shall move on then: the Setup is based on widgets.
 A widget can be thought of as a setting in the setup.
 It's a text field, a checkbox, etc...
 Each widget has its functionality and we'll be going over every single one of them.

-I highly recommend you use the [JSON formatter](https://jsonformatter.curiousconcept.com/#) website, where you can paste your JSON code and it will format and validate for you.
+I highly recommend you use the [JSON formatter](https://jsonformatter.curiousconcept.com/#) website, where you can paste your JSON code and it will format and validate for you in case you screw up something.

 ---